First inversion with CHIMERE#

 err: 0.1

-Run the system
+Run the simulation#

 Warning

-Check and post-process the results
+Check and post-process the results#

 Examples of codes for post-processing the results of an inversion are provided in various projects such as VERIFY.